marios-zindilis/zindilis.com/blog/2015/10/23/webinar-recording-from-imperva.md

 ==============================

 This is a recording of a webinar that I watched this week, titled *"Balancing Ecommerce Security with Performance"*.
-The talks refer to two companies Imperva, American Eagle and Incapsula, and there is some product plugging going on during the talks, however there is a some amount of introductory web application security information.
+The talks refer to companies Imperva, American Eagle and Incapsula, and there is some product plugging going on during the talks, however there is a some amount of introductory web application security information.